AET-DevOps25/team-in-the-midst-of-chaos-there-is-also-opportunity.-sun-tzu/server/README.md

 - playlist service: designs playlist/usable by client to add song wish
 - announcement service: coordinates generation of radio host interludes (internal only)

-An additional API gateway (http://localhost:8080) serves as a single endpoint over which to address the separate microservices from outside.
+An additional API gateway serves as a single endpoint over which to address the separate microservices from outside.
 It reroutes the requests accordingly.

-**Swagger UI** for all public microservices is available at: http://localhost:8080/swagger-ui.html
+**Swagger UI** for all public microservices is available (locally) at: http://localhost:8080/swagger-ui.html

 ## Database